jgagne/typography-2-fa-17/02-semantic-content.md

 2. Iterate, Revise, and Repeat
   - Meeting and lecture(s)
   - Develop and apply responsive typographic modular scale
-  - `wip` Draft manifesto typeset and single-column layout for print and web
+  - `wip` Draft manifesto typesetting and single-column layout for print and web
   - `wip` Sketches for printed 4-page layout and single-page website
   - `eow` Publish all `wip` files to GitHub
   - `eow` Review and feedback (`1:1` and GitHub comments)